arunans23/docs-mi/en/docs/reference/connectors/develop-connectors.md

 # Connector Developer Guidelines

-Integration Connectors are extensions to the integration runtime of WSO2 (compatible with EI 6.x, EI 7.x, as well as APIM 4.0.0).
-This enables developers to interact with SaaS applications on the cloud, databases, and popular B2B protocols.

-Connectors are hosted in a connector store and can be added to integration flows in WSO2 Integration Studio, which is the tooling component for developing integrations.
-Once added, the operations of the connector can be dragged onto your canvas and added to your sequences and proxy services.

-Each connector provides a set of operations, which you can call from your proxy services, sequences, and APIs to interact with the specific third-party service.
+Connectors are essential components in WSO2 Micro Integrator that enable seamless integration between various systems, APIs, and services.
+They act as bridges, facilitating communication and data exchange, thereby simplifying complex integration workflows.

-This document is an in-depth guide for developers to follow when developing a new connector from scratch.
-It aims to cover the initial steps to be followed, best practices, and details the means of implementing the UI schema for Integration Studio support.
+This document is an in-depth guide for developers to follow when developing new connectors for WSO2 Micro Integrator.
+It covers the initial steps, best practices, and details on implementing the UI schema, output schema for auto-completion, and testing the connector.

 ## Connector Architecture

 A connector is a collection or a set of operations that can be used in the integration flow to access a specific service or functionality.
-These operations are invoked from proxy services, sequences, and APIs to interact.
+These operations are invoked from APIs, Sequences and Inbound Endpoints.

 * A connector operation is made using [sequence templates]({{base_path}}/reference/synapse-properties/template-properties/).
+* A connection is implemented using the `init` operation.
+This init operation is invoked before any operation is performed.
+Connections can be reused across operations.
 * The integration logic inside a connector operation is constructed using mediators.
 * The integration logic inside a connector operation needs some custom functionality not provided by mediators, a java implementation can be attached to the associated sequence template.
 This is using the Custom Class Mediator approach.
 * If the third-party service provider provides a Java SDK to interact with the service, connector operation can use them extending the java implementation.

 <img src="{{base_path}}/assets/img/integrate/connectors/dev-connectors.png" title="Developing Connectors" width="800" alt="Developing Connectors"/>

-### Connector Types

-There are two types of connectors.

-* Application/SaaS connectors - Connects to cloud applications.
-These are implemented purely using WSO2 mediators and constructs.
-E.g., Amazon S3, Salesforce
-* Technology connectors - Implements different B2B protocols.
-Logic for these are implemented using mainly Java.
-E.g., JMS, NATS, Email.

 ### Connector Structure

+TODO: improve this section

 The typical folder structure of a connector is as follows.